 CEHD provides a world of opportunities.

-The University of Delaware is a national leader in study abroad programs, consistently ranking among the top five public research-extensive institutions for student participation.
-Within the College of Education and Human Development, we encourage our students to take advantage of this life-changing experience.
 Participants take classes, augmented by guest speakers and excursions.
 The coursework includes visits or service-learning placement at local primary schools, orphanages or hospitals and inspires students to develop an appreciation and even love for people from a radically different culture.
 This experience is so profound, many students participate in more than one program.
-CEHD partners with the Institute for Global Studies (IGS), the home of UD study abroad.
-To learn more about UD’s 100+ programs, and for resources on financial aid, scholarships, pre-departure preparation and more, visit the IGS website.
-If you would like to help support our students by giving to our Study Abroad fund, please visit our Make a Gift page.

 Full Semester Programs

 Complete your student teaching in Grand Cayman, the largest of the three Cayman Islands and home to over 55,000 residents.
 Known for its natural beauty, picturesque beaches, coral reefs, underwater sea wall and shipwrecks, this island is a popular tourist destination and home to many banking, financial, and insurance institutions.

 The school serves a diverse student population of more than 56 nationalities, giving UD’s CEHD students the opportunity to gain a truly global perspective on education.
 Using an American curriculum with a Greek perspective, first graders spend time in the chemistry lab, fifth graders explore geometry through M.C.
 Escher paintings and ancient sites, and eighth graders volunteer at local refugee camps.
-Read more about teaching abroad in Greece.

-Winter Session Programs
+Winter Session 2021 Programs

-The Winter 2020: Athens EDUC Internship (5 weeks/3 credits) targets ECE and ETE candidates will be immersed in a different culture and will become globally engaged by collaborating with an educator abroad, coteaching lessons based on local curriculum, and experiencing the community where their students live.
+The Winter 2021: Athens EDUC Internship (5 weeks/3 credits) targets ECE and ETE candidates will be immersed in a different culture and will become globally engaged by collaborating with an educator abroad, coteaching lessons based on local curriculum, and experiencing the community where their students live.

 Additionally, they will experience the beauty and culture of Barcelona through guided tours of the city, a visit to Gaudi’s famous cathedral, La Sagrada Familia, and a Catalunyan cooking class.
 This winter session program also usually includes a visit to the breathtaking Montserrat monastery with its dramatic mountaintop views across northern Spain, and other excursions within the city to Casa Mila, the Picasso Museum, and other famous Barcelona sites.